 - sweet basil – 3 large handfuls

-Harvest your sweet basil, wash well, and push them down off the stems.
+Harvest your sweet basil, wash well, and strip the leaves down and off the stems.
 You may save the stems for a delicious vegetable stock.
 Lay your basil flat on a cutting board.
 Take the flat side of a chef’s knife and smack it down onto your sweet basil to release the oils and aroma.
 Place basil leaves into a quart mason jar.
 Top off with plain old white vinegar — I used Great Value White Vinegar which costs under $2 at Wal-Mart.

 Cap your vinegar and store in a cool dark place for two weeks.
 During that two week time, swoosh your vinegar around every couple of days.

 Of course, you can have fun and experiment with this same concept.
 Be creative!
 Try infusing other herbs or any combination of herbs you like.
 Or, add this to your natural, homemade cleaning products–the basil leaves a pleasant scent as you clean house.